 Big stitch hand binding is my absolute favorite.
 It adds such a unique touch to your finished quilt, and becomes a conversation starter.
 Plus, it is super addicting!

-If you enjoy hand-binding, check out the hand binding variation tutorial!
+If you enjoy big stitch hand binding, check out the hand binding variation tutorial!

-You don’t need too many special supplies for this type of quilting, which makes it ideal for beginners or people without access to a local quilt shop.
+You don’t need too many special supplies for big stitch hand binding, which makes it ideal for beginners or people without access to a local quilt shop.
 Pictured above is all you need.

-- Thread – When hand-binding, I use Perle Cotton thread in size 8 or 12.
-With thread sizes, the bigger the number, the thicker the thread.
+- Thread – When hand-binding, I use Aurifil 12 weight thread or Perle Cotton thread in size 8 or 12.
+With thread sizes, the bigger the number, the thinner the thread.
 There are many brands out there, including Aurifil, Wonderfil, Valdani, and DMC.
 My favorite weight is size 12, since it gives a chunky but not-as-thick look, but I’ve found less colors in size 12, so I’ll use either one.
 I will caution you, though, to stick on one size for a project, or else you’ll notice the difference.
 You can find it online, in local quilt shops, and even craft stores like Joann Fabrics and Hobby Lobby.

 - Needle – honestly, I feel needles are such personal preference.
 What I like to work with might not be what you like, and that’s okay.
 Find a needle that feels right and gets you the results you want, and stick with that.
 Sometimes, I’ll try 3-4 different needles until I get the one I like.
 For binding, since you’re dealing with a lot of layers, I prefer a stiffer needle that won’t bend too easily.
 Just make sure it isn’t too thick, and you can thread it easily with your perle cotton.